jdhruv1503/Lam-Research-Challenge/README.md

 - Round 3/Webserver/README.md
 - Round 3/Firmware - Robotic Arm/firmware.ino

-## Contributing

-This repository contains the winning solutions for the 2024 LAM Research Challenge.
-While it serves as a reference, contributions for improvements or bug fixes are welcome through pull requests.

-## License

-[License information to be added]

 ## Acknowledgments

-Special thanks to LAM Research for organizing this challenge and providing the opportunity to develop these solutions.
+Special thanks to Lam Research for organizing this challenge and providing the opportunity to develop these solutions! <3